From rubbish WiFi connections to awkward Zoom calls, for many of us the adjustment to working from home has been a bumpy ride!

-For most of us, our ‘offices’ will be limited in space, often occupying the smallest room in the house or even just a secluded corner of the kitchen or living room.
-That means home workspaces need to be efficient, organised, and, ideally, inspiring too!
+For most of us, our ‘offices’ will be limited in space, often occupying the smallest room in the house or even just a corner of the kitchen or living room.
+That means home workspaces need to be efficient, organised, and, ideally, inspiring too.
+If you aren't lucky enough to have a dedicated home office, consider purchasing a room divider to clearly delineate your workspace within the room.

 That’s why we’ve scoured the High Street in search of the best home office furniture buys, so you can sit back, relax and get your hustle on in style!
 Here are our five recommendations for items you can’t do without in your home office!